akamai/NetStorageKit-PHP/README.md

 ## To Do:

 - [ ] A PHP streams layer, so you can use `netstorage.fs://path` with _any_ built-in I/O functions (e.g. `fopen`, `fread()`, and `fputs`, or `file_get_contents()` and `file_put_contents()`)
-- [ ] A FlySystem adapter for NetStorage ObjectStore

 ## Installation